Have you been emailing clients back and forth to get the social media designs approved?

 If you want to up your social media approval game, you must come up with a fast, efficient system that makes multiple processes seamless.

-Let me breakdown the whole concept of the social media approval process in four points:
+Let me breakdown the whole concept of the social media approval process into four points:

 Define the Roles